Arizona Timezones Explained: It’s a Prickly Situation

 The boundaries of the Hopi reservations are not continuous in this region and because they are located inside the Navajo Reservation, this creates a very interesting effect on the time zones.

-Basically, there is a 100 mile stretch along Highway 264 that will take you through six time zone changes during the summer because of the odd boundaries and time zones!
+Basically, there is a stretch along Highway 264 where you may pass through multiple time zone changes during the summer because of the unusual boundaries and time zone rules.

 It’s like time traveling, but without the DeLorean.